flagbear/togglee-web/docs/quick-start.md

 }
 ```

-the supported formats for the toggle can be found in the section (Toggle types)[docs/toggle-types].
+The supported formats for the toggle can be found in the section (Toggle types)\[docs/toggle-types\].

-An example implementation using js for the previous toggle is:
+An example implementation using JS for the previous toggle is:

 ```js
     import pkg from 'togglee';